 Key Takeaways

-Borderline personality disorder (BPD) is a mental illness characterized by severe and sudden mood swings, self-destructive behavior, and a deep fear of abandonment.
+Borderline personality disorder (BPD) is a mental health condition characterized by severe and sudden mood swings, self-destructive behavior, and a deep fear of abandonment.
 Left untreated, these emotional and behavioral challenges can make it difficult for people with BPD to have stable relationships.

 But unlike some of the common myths about BPD, people living with this condition can make loving and supportive partners.
-So if you’re dating someone with BPD, know that there are things you can do to support your partner and contribute to a healthy relationship dynamic.
+So if you’re dating someone with BPD, it’s normal to feel confused, overwhelmed, or unsure at times.
+And it’s also true that with understanding, support, and the right tools, healthy and supportive relationship dynamics are possible.

 Understanding borderline personality disorder (BPD)